stevleibelt/trainee/README.md

 # Trainee Repository with Tasks

 Main idea behind this repository is to add some tasks a trainee can do for learning purpose.
+Each task should be done by using the internet, the tool documentation, an existing project or a wiki (in your company maybe?).

 For php projects, a prepared composer.json file will be implemented when needed.
 Install [composer](http://getcomposer.org/download) if not installed already.